Let's talk about the vaginal microbiome

 anything that you put into your vagina can affect the pH levels, including tampons, menstrual cups, sex toys, lubricants and condoms

-vaginal cleanliness - either poor hygiene such as changing pads infrequently, or overuse of antimicrobial soaps, essential oils and douches
+vaginal cleanliness can include poor hygiene such as changing pads infrequently, or over cleaning with antimicrobial soaps, essential oils and douches

 changes in estrogen levels, such as fluctuations in the menstrual cycle; heavy or long periods; perimenopause; menopause; PCOS; absent periods; pregnancy